 Persevere with the exercise.
 Once it becomes a regular habit, it will not be so exhausting.
 Start off slow and build up to a higher level— increase the length of time you do a certain exercise, increase the distance you run gradually over time, etc. It might help to get your exercise from a sport or activity you enjoy rather than regular trips to the gym, or incorporating exercise into your daily routine.
 (Personally, I just commute by bike as much as possible— I can’t cheap out and quit early because I’d never get to where I was going!).

 If your weight is just distributing differently because of a growth spurt, your thighs may not change much shape from diet alone.
-The best way to help with this is to keep them toned with exercises like squats and lunges.posted over 3 years ago
+The best way to help with this is to keep them toned with exercises like squats and lunges.posted about 7 years ago

 I agree with MurasakiNeko, but let me add this about excersise.